MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentsharefolderrequestoptions_allowwrite.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentShareFolderRequestOptions.AllowWrite

 ## -description

-Determines whether applications running inside the Isolated Windows Environment can write data to this folder being shared.
+**Deprecated.** Determines whether applications running inside the Isolated Windows Environment can write data to this folder being shared.

 ## -property-value

 Boolean

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples